Eindhoven: Etymology

 The name may derive from the contraction of the regional words eind (meaning "last" or "end") and hove (or hoeve, a section of some 14 hectares of land).
-Toponymically, eind occurs commonly as a prefix and postfix in local place- and streetnames.
+Toponymically, eind occurs commonly as a prefix and postfix in local place- and street names.
 A "hove" comprised a parcel of land which a local lord might lease to private persons (such as farmers).
-Given that a string of such parcels existed around Woensel, the name Eindhoven may have originated with the meaning "last hoves on the land of Woensel".
+Given that a string of such parcels existed around Woensel, the name Eindhoven may have originated with the meaning literally "last hoves on the land of Woensel" in Dutch language.

-Another explanation is that "Eind" is derived from "Gender", the city is located at the end of this little river.
-Genderhoven phonetically would have changed to Endehoven.
-'Ende' is also the old spelling and pronunciation of the word 'eind', which would explain the change from 'Gender' to 'Eind'.